-For World Suicide Prevention Day 2017, the NSPA and our members encouraged people to take a minute to change a life, so every 90 minutes we encouraged people to take a minute to do something that can have a positive impact on someone’s life.
+In 2017 the NSPA and its members encouraged people to take a minute to change a life, so every 90 minutes we encouraged people to take a minute to do something that can have a positive impact on someone’s life.

 Make a mate a cup of tea

 Doing something small for someone, that could take just one minute, can make a huge difference to whether someone feels cared about and valued.
-Take a minute this World Suicide Prevention Day to do something that might change a life, even if it’s as simple as making a cup of tea.
+Take a minute to do something that might change a life, even if it’s as simple as making a cup of tea.

 Invite a mate to join you for a walk or a run

 Alex Stanley used his training for the London marathon to invite friends to run with him, and talk about mental health.
 Find out more about what he did, and the benefits it had by watching this short video:

 Samaritans: Help prevent suicide in your local area by joining Samaritans’ campaign and emailing your local politicians to ask them to do everything they can.

 Mind: If you have been an in-patient in hospital following a mental health crisis, and have a bit of time now, please take this survey about experiences of crisis care, which will help to inform Mind’s campaigning work.